-Correctly functioning filamin A is essential for the proper folding and working of amyloid-beta and tau, two proteins that play a crucial role in the development of Alzheimer’s.
-In its altered form, filamin A prevents the proper folding of the amyloid-beta and tau proteins, causing them to aggregate and form plaques and tangles in the brain.
-Misfolded filamin A also disrupts how nerve cells work, leading to the neurodegeneration observed in people with Alzheimer’s disease.
+Correctly functioning filamin A is essential for the proper folding and working of amyloid-beta and tau, two proteins that play a role in the development of Alzheimer’s.
+In its altered form, filamin A prevents the proper folding of the amyloid-beta and tau proteins.
+This causes them to aggregate, or clump, and form plaques and tangles in the brain.
+Misfolded filamin A also disrupts how nerve cells work, leading to neurodegeneration in people with the disease.

 Sumifilam in clinical trials

-A randomized, placebo-controlled, multiple-dose Phase 2b clinical trial (NCT04079803) evaluated the safety, tolerability, and effectiveness of two doses of sumifilam in people with mild-to-moderate Alzheimer’s disease.
+A randomized, placebo-controlled, multiple-dose Phase 2b clinical trial (NCT04079803) evaluated the safety, tolerability, and effectiveness of two doses of sumifilam in people with mild to moderate Alzheimer’s.
 The study enrolled 64 patients, ages 50 to 85, at eight U.S. sites.
-Participants were randomized to receive either 50 mg or 100 mg oral tablets of sumifilam, or a placebo, twice a day.
+Researchers randomly assigned participants to receive either 50 mg or 100 mg oral tablets of sumifilam, or a placebo, twice a day.

-An open-label Phase 2 trial (NCT04388254) is recruiting new patients or those who participated in either of the previous two Phase 2 trials.
-The study aims to recruit 100 patients with mild-to-moderate Alzheimer’s disease at multiple locations in the U.S. All patients will receive 100 mg of sumifilam twice a day for 12 months in order to establish the long-term safety and tolerability of treatment as well as changes in Alzheimer’s disease biomarkers, cognitive symptoms, and behavioral symptoms.
+It seeks to enroll 100 people with mild to moderate Alzheimer’s disease at multiple locations in the U.S. All patients will receive 100 mg of sumifilam twice a day for 12 months.
+The aim is to establish the long-term safety and tolerability of the treatment.
+Researchers also will assess any changes in Alzheimer’s disease biomarkers, cognitive symptoms, and behavioral symptoms.

-Last updated: Nov.
-22, 2020
+Last updated: Feb.
+11, 2020

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.